Blue Door Theatre's HoopProv show puts Spokane's 3-on-3 tournament on center stage

 Jake Foerg, 32, who has been volunteering and participating in productions at Blue Door Theatre since he was 17, is the director of HoopProv.

 Foerg and the cast members began conceptualizing the format for the show about a month in advance.
-However, 100 percent of the content is made up on the spot.
+However, 100% of the content is made up on the spot.
 As a result, each show evolves into something drastically different from the last.

 “My initial gut impulse was to make it a classic underdog story, but we thought that was a little too cliche,” Foerg said.
 “Since it’s a 3-on-3 format, we ended up going more toward an ‘assembling the team’ storyline.
 It’s almost like ‘The Avengers’ meets ‘The Mighty Ducks’ in a weird way.”